YuriyStetskyi/Cloud_Jumper/README.md

 This project's framework was built with OpenGL v3.3 core, GLAD, GLFW for rendering in the window purposes , stb_image for loading sprites, and irrKlang v1.5 for audio.
+Shaders were written in GLSL.

 Jump up on top of the clouds increasing your score and collect stars to gain a powerful shield ability.
 Be wary of platfroms